 The CDC provides a unique source of support for adolescent health education in our nation’s schools by seeking to promote education, health access, and environments where young people can gain fundamental health knowledge and skills and establish healthy behaviors.
-Currently, DASH supports capacity building efforts through 18 state education agencies and 17 school districts for HIV and STI prevention in schools that integrates substance use prevention, violence prevention, and other public health approaches.
+Currently, DASH provides funding to 28 school districts across the country to implement school-based HIV and STI prevention programs in schools, integrating substance use prevention, violence prevention, and other public health approaches.
+DASH works with districts to implement school-based programs and practices designed to reduce HIV and other STIs among young people in three core strategies, including strengthening sexual health education, increasing adolescent access to key sexual health services, and establishing safe and supportive environments for students.
 The work within DASH expands the research and evidence base of how to best meet the needs of young people, including LGBTQ youth and other marginalized adolescents.

 End Abstinence-Only Funding

 Despite more than two decades of rigorous research demonstrating that programs with the sole aim of promoting abstinence until marriage are ineffective at this primary goal, over $2 billion in federal funding alone has been wasted on this stigmatizing approach.
-In addition to violating young people’s human rights, federally-funded and independent analyses alike have found that youth participating in such programs were no more likely to abstain from premarital sexual activity than those who did not participate in the program.xiii Moreover, regardless of what they13 are called, abstinence-only programs withhold necessary and lifesaving information that allow young people to make informed and responsible decisions about their own health.
-These programs have been found to include content that reinforces gender stereotypes, ostracizes and denigrates lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) youth, stigmatizes sexually active young people and pregnant or parenting youth, and fails to respect the needs of youth who have experienced sexual abuse or assault.xiv Rather than supporting the needs14 of young people, abstinence-only programs undermine opportunities to empower youth to make informed decisions about their health and wellbeing.
+In addition to violating young people’s human rights, federally-funded and independent analyses alike have found that youth participating in such programs were no more likely to abstain from premarital sexual activity than those who did not participate in the program.
+Moreover, regardless of what they13 are called, abstinence-only programs withhold necessary and lifesaving information that allow young people to make informed and responsible decisions about their own health.
+These programs have been found to include content that reinforces gender stereotypes; ostracizes and denigrates lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) youth; stigmatizes sexually active young people and pregnant or parenting youth; and fails to respect the needs of youth who have experienced sexual abuse or assault.
+Rather than supporting the needs14 of young people, abstinence-only programs undermine opportunities to empower youth to make informed decisions about their health and wellbeing.

 Thank you for your consideration of our request to support the health and wellbeing of young people.